Ralphie0511/Ralphie0511-Portfolio/README.md

 * Professional writing capabilities
 * Efficient communication skills
+* The ability to learn and adapt with lightning speed and precision

 ## Projects
 While I do not add many of my projects to GitHub, the ones that are added here can be found in the [projects folder](projects).